 At St. Andrew’s Primary School, each class teacher is responsible for all children in their class, including those with SEND.
 They work alongside the Special Educational Needs Co-ordinator (SENDCo) to plan for the needs of children with SEND and also work closely with their parents.
 Close monitoring and early observation is then used to tailor the curriculum to meet the special educational needs of each child using methods of delivery that are appropriate to their need.
 If there is ever evidence that this is not occurring, the SENDCo will initiate training to challenge staff and enable them to provide a curriculum that ensures equality and diversity for all.

-At St. Andrew’s Primary School, we have 7 full time equivalent (FTE) teachers, 2 part time equivalent (PTE) teachers and 15 teaching assistants who work with all children, including those with SEND.
+At St. Andrew’s Primary School, we have 7 full time equivalent (FTE) teachers, 2 part time equivalent (PTE) teachers and 13 teaching assistants who work with all children, including those with SEND.
+In addition to this, we boast a Learning Mentor and a non-teaching SENDCo.
 They have a wealth of experience and have supported children with a wide range of needs.
-Additionally, our school has a Learning Mentor who specialises in removing barriers to learning with regards to Social, Emotional and Mental Health aspects of development.
-The SENDCo has achieved the National Award for Special Educational Needs Coordination (NASENCo).
+Our Learning Mentor specialises in removing barriers to learning with regards to Social, Emotional and Mental Health aspects of development.
+The SENDCo has achieved the National Award for Special Educational Needs Coordination (NASENCo) and is also holds a Post Graduate Certificate in Specific Learning Difficulties..
 The SENDCo regularly reviews the qualification needs of all staff to ensure they match the needs of the children we have in school and additional training is arranged if required.
 This ensures that teaching styles and methods are appropriate and up to date, enabling SEND children maximum access to the curriculum.
-In addition to this, all school staff receive specialist support and training where there is a need e.g. strategies to support a child who has Down’s Syndrome.
+In addition to this, all school staff receive specialist support and training where there is a need e.g. strategies to support a child who is Autstic.
 As a school, we continually support each other and share expertise to ensure our teaching styles can be adapted appropriately so all children reach their full potential.

 Children with SEND are supported in a number of ways; through one to one support, group activities or whole class work.
 The teacher of each class will ensure that everyday activities within the curriculum can be adapted to ensure all children are fully involved at the correct level.
 Some children will benefit from intervention groups, whereby they are removed from the class for a minimal period of time in order to address needs that are bespoke to them.
 Here at St. Andrew’s, we recognise that every child with SEND is unique and therefore the provision that we offer is based on each child’s bespoke needs.
 Our school strives to deliver high quality provision to each and every child and each member of staff is dedicated to the inclusion of all children.
 For further information on inclusion, please see our Curriculum Policy in our School Policies section of our website.